Skip to main content

 If they fire you without notice, they owe you at least 2 weeks of regular wages.

-Many employees sign away rights under pressure.
-Do not sign anything at a termination meeting on the spot.
+Employees are not required to sign anything at a termination meeting on the spot.
+Requesting time to review is standard practice.

 Leave & Accommodation